veraison/docs/demo/psa/prov-verif-e2e/README.md

 * For provisioning if Supply Chain Endorsements needs to be modified or created fresh, then one needs to use instructions given [here](./COCLI_README.md)

-To run provisioning test you need three parallel bourne shell sessions.
+To run provisioning test you need three parallel shell sessions.

-In each shell, move to the folder where you are going to clone the GIT repo and do:
+In each shell, move to the directory location where you are going to clone the GIT repo and do:

 ```shell
 export TOPDIR=$(pwd)